phazingazrael/Terra-Logger/README.md

 4. Edit and customize the details as needed.
 5. Export the organized individual Markdown files for each location and detail.

+## Future Plans

+We have exciting plans for future versions of Terra-Logger:

+### Version 1.0 (Release)

+- Importing json file fom Azgaar's Fantasy Map Generator.
+- Exporting of simple markdown files for imported data.
+- Ability to modify data prior to export.
+- Automatically include relevant Emblems or Coat of Arms as an SVG file.
+- Select location for exported files

+### Version 1.1.0

+- Ability to choose between multiple Markdown Templates.
+- Customize how exported files are organized.

+### Version 1.2.0

+- Re-Write import feature to load .map file from Azgaar's Fantasy Map Generator.
+- Use the included SVG from the .map file to render the actual map as the program's background.

+### Version 1.3.0

+- Ability to generate random world history, applying additional details for World Building based off [This](https://www.reddit.com/r/worldbuilding/comments/9ugp4r/hey_squad_so_ive_got_an_idea_for_easy_world/) by [u/Oselic](https://www.reddit.com/user/Osellic/) and [This](https://docs.google.com/spreadsheets/d/1QbuVTfTYSczRJIRbffGPDhv6jEMxoa-RyIgi1ityV8U/edit#gid=560919452) by Lythande.

+Stay tuned for updates and new releases to experience the latest features and enhancements!

 ## Contributing

 We appreciate your interest in contributing to Terra-Logger!
 If you have any ideas for improvements, new features, or bug reports, please follow these steps: